spc476/a09/README.txt

 		Use the address for the system stack and string pool for tests in the emulated 6809.
 The default value for this is
 		$FFF0.

+	-Z size

+		Use the value for the stack size.
+The minimum size is 2 bytes; the maximum is 4096 and the default is 1024.

 	-F byte